lispeak/core/README.md

 ### Symmetry 1: Binary oppositions

-In language there're a lot of words with opposite meanings like left/right, beautiful/ugly, peace/war.
+In language there're a lot of words with opposite meanings.
 In Lispeak these words come from one root in different morphological forms.
 So many roots have left and right forms like:

 | Left      | Right     |
 |-----------|-----------|